 First, what does responsive design mean?

-To clarify, making a design responsive does not necessarily mean fitting the entire website on a user’s screen.
-It means intelligently arranging the information displayed and making adjustments to the design to simplify a users’ experience.
+To clarify, making a website responsive does not necessarily mean fitting the entire website on a user’s screen.
+It means intelligently arranging the information displayed and making user interface adjustments to the design to simplify a users’ experience.
 By “simplify” I mean so one can easily scroll up & down their screen to see all content in a 1-column layout vs. “pinch AND zoom AND scroll”.
 See our Responsive Mobile Friendly Web Design article for screenshots and more clarification on that if this still doesn’t make sense.

-The term “responsive web design” was coined in May of 2010, making this a fairly new concept in web development, so websites built before this timeframe are, more than likely, not mobile-friendly.
+The term “responsive web design” or “adaptive design” was coined in May of 2010, making this a fairly new concept in web development, so websites built before this timeframe are, more than likely, not mobile-friendly.
 Considering that there are currently nearly 2,100 million smartphone users surfing the internet, you can imagine, having a (flexible layout) mobile-friendly website is extremely important, especially since Mobilegeddon caused many sites to lose their ranking on mobile devices.

 So, how do you make a website responsive?

 Ok, your website hasn’t seen a re-design in 6 years and you don’t want to miss out on all of those mobile users.
 We come back to the million dollar question (well, maybe not quite that much): “Why do I need a total re-design?
-Can’t you just make my current site responsive?”
+Can’t you just make my current website responsive?”

 It comes down to a cost analysis really.
 A good analogy might be that you find a fixer-upper house and you need to weigh the cost of fixing it up or tearing it down and building anew.
 If it was a house that had good “bones” meaning good foundation, insulation, electrical, and plumbing then it would be more cost-effective to make visual repairs like replacing windows, doors, paint, trim, roof, etc. BUT if it didn’t have good “bones” then it would not be cost-effective to go into the walls and foundation to replace EVERYTHING, instead you should tear down and build anew.
 To relate this analogy to your website, they are built on code, and if the code does not have good “bones”, of which ALL old sites are, then it is best to build anew.